Geological Terms Beginning With "H"

 Mineral deposits that are formed by the actions of hot water or gases associated with a magmatic source.

 A deposit of minerals precipitated in a fracture by the actions of hot water or gases associated with a magmatic source.
+Many metallic ores and gemstone deposits form in hydrothermal veins.

 A point beneath earth's surface where the vibrations of an earthquake are thought to have originated.
 Also known as the focus.